Local water supplies are harnessed in increasingly sophisticated ways.

 Measuring Local Water Supply

-Local water supply conditions are measured in a number of ways including local rainfall (see Graph 1, below).
+Local water supply conditions are measured in a number of ways including local rainfall (see Graph 1, below) and the Baldwin Park Key Well, which measures the groundwater elevation of the Main San Gabriel Basin (see Graph 2, below).